William Jenkins (veterinarian)

-William Louis Jenkins is a South African-born veterinary scientist who served as the fourth President of the Louisiana State University System in the USA until his retirement in 2007.
-He has delivered more than 200 lectures and addresses in the USA and internationally, written more than 60 scientific articles and is the co-author of a textbook on veterinary pharmacology.
+William Louis Jenkins (January 29, 1937 – November 26, 2025) was a South African-born veterinary scientist who served as the fourth President of the Louisiana State University System in the USA until his retirement in 2007.
+He delivered more than 200 lectures and addresses in the USA and internationally, wrote more than 60 scientific articles and is the co-author of a textbook on veterinary pharmacology.

-Biography
+Life and career

 Jenkins was born on a farm in South Africa.
 While Jenkins never intended to have a career in higher education, he did have an interest in veterinary medicine.
 Jenkins left South Africa for the United States, where he received a Ph.D. in veterinary medicine from the University of Missouri in Columbia in 1970.

 Jenkins practiced veterinary medicine for four years before joining the Faculty at the University of Pretoria, where he became professor and head of the Department of Veterinary Physiology, Pharmacology and Toxicology.